 Ugly Potatoes turn discarded Icelandic potatoes into delicious snacks

-Icelandic snack company Ljótu kartöflurnar (translates as Ugly Potatoes and will be referred to as henceforth) changed the Icelandic snack market when it sold its first artisanal potato chips in stores.
+Icelandic snack company Ljótu kartöflurnar (translates as Ugly Potatoes and will be referred to as such) changed the Icelandic snack market when it sold its first artisanal potato chips in stores.

 One bag at a time, Ugly Potatoes, is convincing Icelanders to taste what was formally considered waste.
 They are making the most of a locally grown resource while minimizing the product's carbon footprint.